1Hyena/shellfish/README.md

 ShellFish is a Selfish Mining simulator that uses the Monte Carlo method to test the viability of Selfish Mining.
-It is written in JavaScript and its main goal is to reveal once and for all whether Selfish Mining poses any practical threats to the security of Bitcoin (Bitcoin Cash).
+It is written in JavaScript and its main goal is to reveal once and for all whether Selfish Mining poses any practical threats to the security of Bitcoin.

 While abstract mathematics may be useful for exploring theoretical implications of even more theoretical conditions, a down-to-earth experiment is necessary to